Martin-Reparaz/Martin-Reparaz/README.md

 👋 Hello there!
-I'm Martin Repáraz, an Electronics & Automation Engineer, and Embedded Systems Engineering Master's graduate.
+I'm Martin Repáraz, an Industrial Electronics & Automation Engineer, and Embedded Systems Engineering Master's graduate.

 🛠️ Throughout my career, I've been passionate about integrating cutting-edge technologies to enhance industrial processes and systems.
 From designing efficient control systems to optimizing manufacturing processes, I thrive on finding innovative solutions to complex engineering challenges.